-Consistent with existing protocols, NEON establishes one elevated litter trap and one paired ground trap in two randomly selected 400 m2 subplots in 1600 m2 Tower plots or one litter trap pair per 400 m2 Tower plot (see RD[07] for description of different Tower plot sizes).
-The selected subplots are the same ones used for all other plant productivity sampling in Tower plots (RD[06], RD[08], RD[13]).
-This general design may be modified at sites where statistical analyses dictate that fewer number of elevated traps are required to calculate productivity across Tower plots (Details available in Appendix D).
-At these sites, elevated and ground traps may not always be deployed as pairs within a plot.
+NEON establishes one elevated litter trap and one paired ground trap in two randomly selected 400 m2 subplots in 1600 m2 Tower plots or one litter trap pair per 400 m2 Tower plot (see RD[07] for description of different Tower plot sizes).
+The selected subplots are the same ones used for all other plant productivity sampling in Tower plots (RD[18], RD[08], RD[13]).
+This general design may be modified at sites where statistical analyses dictate that fewer number of elevated traps are required to calculate productivity across Tower plots (Appendix D).
+At these sites, elevated traps have a paired ground trap, and a subset of plots have ground traps only.